open-politics/opol/opol/stack/README.md

 You can use your docker images or start building your own and adding your flow code definitions in the flows folder.
 Invoke them in the prefect.yaml.
 Make sure that how the file is mounted in the docker container e.g. "flows/classification/classification_flow.py" is identical to from where locally the prefect.yaml is executed/ deployed from (run bash deploy-flows.sh from opol/stack).

+#### Note on development
+If you want to develop on flows you have to do a few things:
+1. Set up your own prefect cloud account or spin up a local server
+2. Build and push the images you need to use for the flows.
+3. Start a work pool in prefect cloud or locally.
+4. Register the flows with the register-flows.sh script.
+(Make sure that the first part of the entrypoint path exist relative from the prefect.yaml file - this means you flow code needs to be in this repo under flows/ somewhere.)